ghorela3ishan/pubsub/README.md

         clickSubscriber.unsubscribe();
         ```
         successfully removes the associated eventHandler ( clickHandler ) from the subscriber bus.
+        ( You need to explicitly unsubscribe from an event to remove it otherwise it will stay there permanently. )

 3. Publishing an event:
     1. Publish to an event using 'publish' function of the pubsub object.